getsentry/sentry-electron/docs/native.rst

 application restarts (or immediately for renderer crashes).
 All event meta data including user information and breadcrumbs are included in these uploads.

+Due to restrictions of macOS app sandboxing, native crashes cannot be collected in Mac App Store builds.
+In this case, native crash handling will be disabled, regardless of the ``enableNative`` setting.

 .. admonition:: A Word on Data Privacy

     Minidumps are memory dumps of the process at the moment it crashes.
 As such,